-This is Lilly’s second horary example of illness.
+This is Lilly’s second horary example on illness.
 The first can be found here.

 Here is the chart:

 In the first place, Lilly notices, that the first house in Virgo is afflicted by a malefic.
-Mars is out of sect, as this is a daytime chart, which makes him more negative.
+Since this is a daytime chart, Mars is out of sect, which makes him more negative.
 While it is true that the 8th house cusp is in Pisces, Lilly also observes, that the main part of this house falls in Aries, which is ruled by Mars.
 This means, that Mars is the co-ruler of the 8th house.
 He is received in the 1st house, a very negative indication, since the reception is not mutual.

-If ..you find the Lord of the first joined to the Lord of the eigths, unless the Lord of the eighth receives him, and so notwithstanding, as the Lord of the first receives not the Lord of the eighth, though he receives the Lord of the first, because if the Lord of the eighths receives the lord of the first, and the Lord of the first the Lord of the eighth, whether Fortune or Infortune, you may justly fear the querents’s death: but if the Lord of the eigth recieve the Lord of the AC, so there be not mutual reception, it hinders not.
+If …you find the Lord of the first joined to the Lord of the eights, unless the Lord of the eighth receives him, and so notwithstanding, as the Lord of the first receives not the Lord of the eighth, though he receives the Lord of the first, because if the Lord of the eighths receives the lord of the first, and the Lord of the first the Lord of the eighth, whether Fortune or Infortune, you may justly fear the querents’s death: but if the Lord of the eighth receives the Lord of the AC, so there be not mutual reception, it hinders not.

 The Moon is the co-significator of every question and in this chart, of the illness.
 She is in the AC and still in conjunction with Mars in an earth sign.

 The strong earth signature (melancholy) and Saturn’s rulership of the 6th house make Lilly think of

 - an afflicted spleen (ruled by Saturn)